APPLICATIONS ARE NOW CLOSED

 - $5,000 William F. White’s Equipment Rental Grant Certificate;

-- A mentorship with Brendon Sawatzky from the National Screen Institute-Canada.
+- Mentorship from the National Screen Institute – Canada

 *Over the next year, the $10,000 will be released in four installments: